Calebp98/project_gabriel/icebreaker/README.md

 # Build the bitstream
 make

-# This will generate uart_control.bin
+# This will generate gabriel.bin
 ```

 ## Programming the iCEbreaker